“And we know that all things work together for good to them that love God, to them who are the called according to his purpose.” (Rom. 8:28)

 “Why” Did This Happen?

 When someone is told that “God is working all things together for your good”, the natural tendency for us is to try to find out “why” did God allow this to happen?
 That causes even well-meaning Christians to start looking behind every single door and around every corner to figure out “why” God did this.
 When considering all the wickedness in this world, it is an understandable question in response to this false “all things” notion to try to find out “why” and “how” is God working with this sin for my good.
 Many well-meaning Christians have been caused to question the integrity and character of God because of the misapplication of this all things text.
 How could a good God not just allow this to happen, but how could a perfect God be using this sin (a drunk driver killing your child, for example) for my good?
 They correctly question the direct connecting link of one’s sin and God using that sin for their good.
 We always get into trouble when we try to attribute an official “why” to anything in this world.
-There are instances in scripture that the Holy Spirit does give us the “why” God suffered certain events to occur – Job, Joseph, Moses, Esther, Ruth, Jesus, Judas, etc. However, considering all the thousands of events in scripture and probably billions more in life that are not recorded, we can’t take a small sampling of just a few acts of God’s providence that the Lord clarified for us, and then try to perfectly figure out every single event in our life.
-We can see from the handful of instances in scripture explained versus the billions of other events left unexplained, that for the majority of events in our life we will never understand the full “why” they occurred.
-However, we can see from those instances in scripture that if God does want us to know “why”, the Lord will give us clarity by the Holy Spirit as to the exact “why” God suffered things to happen as they did in our life.

 Our focus when bad things happen should not be trying to find a “why” but simply trusting God in the midst of that trial.
 We walk by faith, not by sight (2 Cor.
 5:7).
 It is not our responsibility to see and understand why everything occurs.
 No, it is just our responsibility to walk by faith, trusting God whether we have clarity in a given situation or not.
 We don’t need to be continually searching to try to figure out all the reasons why God suffered something to occur.
 We certainly don’t need to be trying to connect instances of sin and trying to figure out how God is working behind the scenes in that sin to ultimately be for our good.
 Many people begin to question the integrity of God when they try to see how God is using sin for their good.
 No, God never actively uses sin to work together for your good.
 There are many instances in scripture and in our lives where God does suffer sin for a purpose, and God will overrule that sin in his providence for your good and for his glory.
-God never actively uses sin for your good, but will only overrule that sin for your good.
+God never actively uses sin for your good but will only overrule that sin for your good.
 We will clearly reach wrong conclusions when we always try to find God behind the scenes, in the shadows, working sin for our good.
 We have to be reminded of God’s impeccability above sin.
 God cannot be tempted with evil and does not and cannot tempt any man to sin (James 1:13).
 God cannot even behold or look on iniquity (Hab.
 1:13).
 God will not do iniquity (Zeph.
 3:5).
 God hates wickedness (Ps.
 45:7); God’s soul hates the wicked (Ps.
 11:5); God is angry with the wicked all the day (Ps.
 7:11); there are many works of the flesh that God hates (Prov.
 6:16-19).
 The detestable sins of child sacrifice by Israel were not commanded by God and never came into God’s mind (Jer.
 19:5).

 We cannot look at God’s vehement hatred and disposition against wickedness, and then reach the conclusion that God is secretly working behind the scenes with those things he publicly hates to bring about our good.
 God forbid!
 God, in his providence, can bless and overrule the worst sins of men and bring beauty from ashes in our lives.
 We see this so many times in scripture with God bringing beauty from ashes.
 God can, and many times does, overrule sinful actions for his glory and for his people’s good.
 However, just because God has overruled in his providence for his people’s good from time to time, we cannot then extrapolate that providence to every single action that occurs in this world.
 We certainly cannot say that God is secretly working behind the scenes with every sin for our good.
 No, God’s providence will many times bless his children “in spite” of sin, never with God working together with sin.